Simplitium/OED/README.md

 The availability of an open code-set was extremely helpful to the development of OED.
 We thank AIR Worldwide for opening up their CEDE schema to the industry.

 OED comprises four input tables and 20+ relational database tables.

-View the database creation scripts <b><a href="https://github.com/Simplitium/OED/tree/master/SQL%20Scripts">here.</a></b>
+<b><a href="https://github.com/Simplitium/OED/tree/master/SQL%20Scripts">View the OED database SQL scripts.</a></b>

 For any queries relating to OED contact: